-As a part of the SR3 Program, WSSC has created an interactive map which provides up-to-date information on repair work across the entire service area.
+As a part of the SR3 Program, WSSC Water has created an interactive map which provides up-to-date information on repair work across the entire service area.
 You can type in your address to start the search.
-Click the icon on the left to get started!
+Click the icon to the left to get started!

-WSSC’s strategic vision is to be a world class provider of safe, reliable water/wastewater services that protect the health, safety and quality of life for its customers in Montgomery and Prince George’s counties.
-WSSC is entrusted by the 1.8 million residents it serves to provide safe and reliable water to customers and return clean water to the environment.
-To date, drinking water provided by WSSC has always met or exceeded federal standards.
+WSSC Water’s strategic vision is to be a world-class provider of safe, reliable water/wastewater services that protect the health, safety, and quality of life for its customers in Montgomery and Prince George’s counties.
+WSSC Water is entrusted by the 1.8 million residents it serves to provide safe and reliable water to customers and return clean water to the environment.
+To date, drinking water provided by WSSC Water has always met or exceeded federal standards.
 In addition to providing clean, safe drinking water, the effective handling of wastewater is also critical to the safety and health of people and the environment.

-Wastewater management is the process of safely and effectively collecting and treating wastewater and returning it to the environment in a form that will have the least impact on people and the environment.
-A large part of this process is monitoring wastewater to ensure that pollutant levels in the wastewater meet federal, state, and local standards for water quality protection.
-Monitoring is one of the duties of the seven wastewater treatment plants operated by WSSC.
+Wastewater management is the process of safely and effectively collecting and treating wastewater and returning clean water back to the environment in a form that will have the least impact on people and the environment.
+A large part of this process is monitoring to ensure that pollutant levels in the treated wastewater effluent meet federal, state, and local standards for water quality protection.
+Monitoring is one of the duties of the six water resource recovery facilities operated by WSSC Water.